kalekdev/uni/semester-1/nus-1/notes.typ

 $

 === Air Gap
-Due to the hysteresis curve of ferromagnetic materials, if a coil has enough current applied / windings the core reaches the point of saturation and becomes magnetised, reducing its subsequent permeability (gradient of the hysteresis graph), inductance and therefore ability to store *new* energy from the inducing current.
+Due to the hysteresis curve of ferromagnetic materials, if a coil reaches the point of saturation and becomes magnetised this reduces its subsequent permeability (gradient of the hysteresis graph), inductance and therefore ability to store *new* energy from the inducing current.
+Furthermore, it no longer behaves in a linear fashion.

-This can be solved with a small air gap, which increases the total reluctance and avoids saturation problems.
+This can be solved with a small air gap which avoids early saturation and therefore keeps the inductor linear and predictable for longer.

 Using Hopkinson's Law:
 $